-Configured for non-manifold use: If purchased with pigtails, the male 1⁄2" NPT end of the pigtail is installed into the "AUXILIARY INLET" port or in the open, female port of the diaphragm valve (optional).
+If purchased with pigtails, the 1⁄4" NPT male end of each pigtail will need to be installed into the "MAIN INLET" ports on the preset and the switchover regulators or into the open female ports of each optional diaphragm valve installed in the "MAIN INLET" ports.

 The connection available at the other end of the pigtail will depend on how the system was purchased.
-If the pigtail does not have a cylinder connection installed, there will be a female 1⁄4 NPT on the end of the pigtail.
-The female 1⁄4 NPT pigtail end will connect to the user's system.
+If the pigtail does not have a cylinder connection installed, there will be a $\frac{1}{4}$ " NPT female fitting on the end of the pigtail.
+The $\frac{1}{4}$ " NPT female pigtail end will connect to the user's system.
 If configured with a CGA connection or international inlet connection, the connection will be specific to the particular cylinder of gas to be used.
 Some connections do require the use of a gasket.
 Please note that the material of the gasket must also be compatible with the type of gas being used.
 Be familiar with the type of connection being used, and its proper procedures for installation.